leihui6/measurement_system_in_3d/fine_registration/readme.md

 The goal of this stage is to fine registration two point cloud based on Iterative Closest Point (ICP), which mainly implemented by `libpointmatcher`.
 And it can visualize the process of ICP registration using OSG.

-Thanks to `libpointmatcher,` which did an entirely meaningful work in this field, it also helps me learn iterative closest point algorithm deeply.
+Thanks to `libpointmatcher` which did an entirely meaningful work in this field, it also helps me learn iterative closest point algorithm deeply.
+I also modified the [`libpointmatcher`](https://github.com/Gltina/libpointmatcher) to support export matrix into file during iteration process.

 ## Requirement